-When deciding whether special educational provision is required, we will start with the desired outcomes, including the expected progress and attainment, and the views and the wishes of the pupil and their parents.
-We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed.
+EHCP, including the expected progress and attainment, and the views and the wishes of the pupil and their parents/carers.
+We will use this to determine the support that is needed and whether we can provide it by adapting our core offer, or whether something different or additional is needed due to a significant and enduring need.

-5.3 Consulting and involving pupils and parents
+5.3 Consulting and involving pupils and parents/carers.

-We actively encourage an open dialogue, both formal and informal, with parents/carers and values the contributions they make.
+We actively encourage an open dialogue, both formal and informal, with parents/carers and value the contributions they make.
 Parents/Carers have a vital role to play in their children's' education.
-They have unique strengths, knowledge and experience to contribute to the shared view of a child's needs and the best ways of supporting them.
+They have unique strengths, knowledge, and experience to contribute to the shared view of a child's needs and the best ways of supporting them.

-We will inform parents when we first identify that a child has a SEN and parents are encouraged to express similar concerns to the school.
+We will inform parents/carers when we first identify that a child has a SEND, and parents/carers are encouraged to express similar concerns to the school.
 These should be made known to the class teacher in the first instance, then to the SENCO and/or Headteacher if appropriate.